 - How quickly do I need them?

-From actually making the product to keeping track of inventory, testing quality standards, packing products to be shipped, and more, this step of the SCM process is one that can’t be missed.
+From actually making the product to keeping track of inventory, testing quality standards, packing products to be shipped, and more, this step of the SCM process can’t be missed.
 Issues with supply and demand are inevitable, but with a reliable SCM process, your organization can stay on top of manufacturing schedules and ensure that your inventory is aligned to meet consumer demand.

 Transportation and Logistics

-Production, warehousing, and distribution are essential parts of supply chain management, and, without them, your business processes would fall short of quality standards, no matter what industry you find yourself in.
+Production, warehousing, and distribution are essential parts of supply chain management, and without them, your business processes would fall short of quality standards, no matter what industry you find yourself in.

-So what do you do when a customer receives a faulty product and wants to return it?
+So, what do you do when a customer receives a faulty product and wants to return it?

 This is where having a set return policy and process comes in handy.
 By creating a process that caters to both customer and organizational needs, trust between both sides is built, leading to better business relationships down the line.
-Building a defined return protocol that outlines steps for both sides of the product is important in maintaining this trust.
+Building a defined return protocol that outlines steps for both sides of the product is essential in maintaining this trust.